 Parametric design

 The boat was designed using Solidworks.
-The use of this parametric software allows the Yacht Concept team to adapt the model more easily to customer requirements.
+The use of this parametric software enables the Yacht Concept team to adapt the model more easily to customer requirements.
 For example, a coachroof can be lengthened without re-modeling the entire part.

-Upside-down construction, using flat panels
+Upside-down construction using flat panels

 The bulkheads, installed upside down, are joined to the planks to create the floats.
 The bulkheads are then turned upside down and connected to the beams.